TheIconfactory/Tapestry/Documentation/API.md

   * If no `check` attribute exists, or if the `match` is not satisfied.
   * If `use` is specified and no `extract` match is found.

+Finally, the "href" attribute value in a `use` property will always return an absolute URL, even if there is a relative URL in the document.
+Variables, specifically `site`, will need a fully qualified domain name to access data since the plugin has no notion of a base URL.

-A picture is worth a thousand words, so here are some examples.
+A picture is worth a thousand words, so the remainder of this section are examples.

 The first example shows how to get the URL for an RSS feed.
 Note the use of a `match` pattern with a non-capturing group that allows both the RSS and Atom formats: